anamud/mir-dev/docs/MIR_UG.md

 MIR is a task-based runtime system library written using C99.
 MIR scales well for medium-grained task-based programs.
 MIR provides a simple native interface for writing task-based programs.
 In addition, a subset of the OpenMP 3.0 tasks interface is supported.
 MIR is flexible --- the user can experiment with different scheduling policies.
 Example: Locality-aware scheduling and data distribution on NUMA systems.
 MIR supports extensive performance analysis and profiling features.
 Users can quickly solve performance problems using detailed thread-based and task-based performance information profiled by MIR.

+# Intended Audience
+MIR is intended to be used by advanced task-based programmers.
+Knowledge of compilation and runtime system role in task-based programming is required to use and appreciate MIR.

 # Installation

 ## Mandatory Requirements